conan-io/docs/devops/vendoring.rst

   propagate over vendoring packages, as they don't even expand their dependencies.
 - If a vendoring package binary is missing and/or the user request to build such a package from sources, Conan will fail, raising an error that it is not possible to build it.
-- To allow the expansion of the private dpenedency the ``tools.graph:vendor=build`` configuration can be activated.
+- To allow the expansion of the private dependency the ``tools.graph:vendor=build`` configuration can be activated.
   If that is the case, the private dependency graph of the package will be computed and expanded and the package will be allowed to build.